- DMS 5129

 Lapierre, L.M., Bremner, N.L. and McMullan, A.D.
 2012.
 Strength in Numbers: How Employees' Acts of Followership Can Influence their Manager's Charismatic Leadership Behavior.
 Zeitschrift für Psychologie - Journal of Psychology, 220(4): 251-261.

 Lapierre, L.M., Hammer, L.B., Truxillo, D.M. and Murphy, L.A.
 2012.
 Family Interference with Work and Workplace Cognitive Failure: The Mitigating Role of Recovery Experiences.
-Vocational Behavior, Journal of, 81(2): 227-235.
+Journal of Vocational Behavior, 81(2): 227-235.

 Lu, L., Cooper, C.L., Kao, S.F., Chang, T., Allen, T.D., Lapierre, L.M., O'Driscoll, M.P., Poelmans, S.A.Y., Sanchez, J.I. and Spector, P.E.
 2010.
 Cross-Cultural Differences in Work-to-Family Conflict and Role Satisfaction: A Taiwanese-British Comparison.
 Human Resource Management, 46(1): 67-85.